-The Mississippi Commercial Motor Vehicle Crash Reduction Plan will continue with the twopronged approach in FY 2021, FY 2022, and FY 2023, which includes high visibility and public education to address the increase in CMV crashes statewide.
-MCSD will continue to conduct high visibility enforcement on the targeted counties, corridors and municipalities where the data show a high occurrence of cmv fatalities and crashes.
+The Mississippi Commercial Motor Vehicle Crash Reduction Plan will continue with the two-pronged approach in FY 2021, FY 2022, and FY 2023, which includes high visibility and public education to address the increase in CMV crashes statewide.
+MCSD will continue to conduct high visibility CMV traffic enforcement on the targeted counties, corridors and municipalities where the data show a high occurrence of cmv fatalities and crashes.
+Expansion statewide for CMV traffic enforcement in rural areas will continue in FY 23 as shown in FY 22.

-Crash Reduction Goal: Mississippi will aim to reduce CMV crashes statewide by 9% over the next three years, from 1396 in CY 2019 to 1354 or 3% in CY 2021, 1310 or 3% in CY 2022, and 1271 or 3% in CY 2023.
-The MCSD will continue to focus strong enforcement efforts in the top seven CMV crash counties.
+Crash Reduction Goal: Mississippi will aim to reduce CMV crashes statewide by 15% over the next three years, 5% in CY 2021, 5% in CY 2022, and 5% in CY 2023, to 1314 by the end of CY 2023.
+The MCSD will continue to focus strong enforcement efforts in the top seven CMV crash counties, in and around work zones, and on rural roads.